MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/create-manage-an-eventstream.md

    :::image type="content" source="./media/create-manage-an-eventstream/eventstream-creation-naming.png" alt-text="Screenshot showing where to enter the eventstream name on the New Eventstream screen." :::

 1. Creation of the new eventstream in your workspace may take a few seconds.
-Once it’s done, you're directed to the main editor where you can add sources and destinations to your eventstream.
+After the eventstream is created, you're directed to the main editor where you can add sources and destinations to your eventstream.
 See the [Main editor](#main-editor-for-eventstreams) section for details.

    :::image type="content" source="./media/create-manage-an-eventstream/eventstream-creation-completed.png" alt-text="Screenshot showing the eventstream creation completed." lightbox="./media/create-manage-an-eventstream/eventstream-creation-completed.png" :::